-- Primary Convertible Loan Tranche: CCM will subscribe \$5.2 million for a convertible loan note to be issued by Euromax with an interest rate of 9% per annum, which matures on April 30, 2018 and may be converted into common shares of Euromax at a price of \$0.40 per share. - On April 29, 2016 Euromax signed a convertible debenture agreement with CCM. - Secondary Equity Tranche: On or prior to December 31, 2016, CCM will at its discretion subscribe for a minimum of US\$5.0 million in common shares of Euromax at a subscription price equal to 90% of the lower of (i) the then prevailing market price, or (ii) the 20 day volume weighted average price ("VWAP") prior to the date of the announcement of the Secondary Equity Tranche. - Third Subordinated Loan Tranche: Together with the Secondary Equity Tranche, CCM has provided an in-principle commitment to provide at its discretion a 10-year subordinated, secured loan facility of up to US\$20.0 million at an interest rate of 6 month LIBOR plus 8% per annum. - The Secondary Equity Tranche and the Third Subordinated Loan Tranche commitments are conditional on the Ilovica Project development and CCM board approval at that time.
+- An equity tranche on or prior to December 31, 2016 for a minimum of US\$5.0 million in Euromax's common shares at a subscription price equal to 90% of the lower of (i) the then prevailing market price, or (ii) the 20 day volume weighted average price ("VWAP") prior to the date of the announcement; and, - A subordinated loan tranche where CCI has provided an in-principle commitment to provide (at its discretion) a 10-year subordinated, secured loan facility of up to US\$20.0 million at an interest rate of 6 month LIBOR plus 8% per annum.

-In addition, upon subscription of the Primary Convertible Loan Tranche and for so long as CCM beneficially owns more than 5% of the outstanding Euromax common shares (and for these purposes, any remaining portion of the Primary Convertible Loan Tranche then outstanding will be deemed to have been converted in full into common shares pursuant to the terms of the Primary Convertible Loan Tranche):
+Upon subscription of the CCI convertible loan and so long as CCI beneficially owns more than 5% of the outstanding Euromax common shares (and for these purposes, any remaining portion of the CCI convertible loan then outstanding will be deemed to have been converted in full into common shares pursuant to the terms of the CCI convertible loan):

-- CCM shall be entitled to nominate a director to the board of Euromax (subject to satisfying the qualification requirements under the TSX-V and Euromax's governing statute and articles and being approved by the board and shareholders of Euromax); and - CCM shall also be entitled to appoint a member to Euromax's Technical Committee.
+- CCI shall be entitled to nominate a director to the board of Euromax (subject to satisfying the qualification requirements under the TSX and Euromax's governing statute and articles and being approved by the board of directors and shareholders of Euromax); and - CCI shall also be entitled to appoint a member to Euromax's Technical Committee.

-Management's Discussion and Analysis Three months ended March 31, 2016
+Management's Discussion and Analysis For the three and six months ended June 30, 2016

-Q1 2016 HIGHLIGHTS - CONTINUED
+1H-2016 HIGHLIGHTS - CONTINUED

-Convertible loan provided by European Bank for Reconstruction and Development ("EBRD")
+Convertible loan provided by EBRD